gombru/gombru.github.io/_posts/2018-08-01-InstaCities1M.markdown

 I've have created a dataset of social media images with associated text, **InstaCities1M**.
 It's formed by Instagram images associated associated with one of the 10 most populated English speaking cities all over the world.
 It has 100K images for each city, which makes a total of 1M images, split in 800K training images, 50K validation images and 150K testing images.
 The interest of this dataset is: First that is formed by recent social media data.
 The text associated with the images is the description and the hashtags written by the photo up-loaders.
 So it's **the kind of free available data that would be very interesting to be able to learn from**.
 Second, each image is associated to one city, so we can use this weakly labeled image classes to evaluate our experiments.
 All images were resized to 300x300 pixels.

-**This dataset is published together with the ECCV 2018 MULA Workshop paper "Learning to Learn from Web Data through Deep Semantic Embeddings".
+**This dataset is published together with the ECCV 2018 MULA Workshop paper "Learning to Learn from Web Data through Deep Semantic Embeddings" [[PDF](https://arxiv.org/abs/1808.06368)].
 A blog post about that paper is available [here](https://gombru.github.io/2018/08/01/learning_from_web_data/).**

 <div class="imgcap">
 <img src="/assets/InstaCities1M/logo.png" height="280">